 Opened in April 2020, Rosewood to Tumbarumba Rail Trail is a shared sealed 21km path for cycling, walking, running and other activities between Rosewood and Tumbarumba.
 The former rail line was converted for public recreational use as part of creating a tourist attraction in the area and has been hugely successful.
 For the most part, the Reserve runs somewhat parallel to Tumbarumba Road.
-Carparks exist at both Rosewood and Tumbarumba.
-Toilets have been recently installed at Figures Street, Tumbarumba and at Glenroy.
+Carparks exist at both Rosewood and Tumbarumba and at Glenroy.